usnistgov/ndn-dpdk/ndn/README.md

 * **LpL3** contains layer 3 fields in NDNLPv2 header, accessible via `Packet_GetLpL3Hdr`.
 * **LpL2** contains layer 2 fields in NDNLPv2 header.
 * **LpHeader** combines `LpL3` and `LpL2`, accessible via `Packet_GetLpHdr`.
 * **PInterest** is a parsed Interest, accessible via `Packet_GetInterestHdr`.
-It must be used together with the mbufs containing the Interest packet.
+It must be used together with the mbuf containing the Interest packet.
 * **PData** is a parsed Data, accessible via `Packet_GetDataHdr`.
-It must be used together with the mbufs containing the Data packet.
+It must be used together with the mbuf containing the Data packet.
 * **PNack** represents a parsed Nack, accessible via `Packet_GetNackHdr`.
 It overlays `LpL3` (where NackReason field is located) and `PInterest`.

 `Packet_GetL2PktType` and `Packet_GetL3PktType` indicate what headers are currently accessible.